LBJ Express Project Overview

 Prices will be lower during non-peak driving times.
 The variable pricing ensures you a predictable, higher-speed commute.

-No. You may choose to drive on the reconstructed general highway lanes at no cost or, depending on traffic conditions, your schedule, and your budget, you can choose to take the adjacent tolled TEXpress Lanes.
+No. You may choose to drive on the reconstructed general highway lanes at no cost or, depending on traffic conditions, your schedule, and your budget, you can choose to take the adjacent tolled NTE TEXpress Lanes.

 Who can use TEXpress Lanes?